 The Council's Private Sector Housing Team is responsible for the licensing of caravan and park home sites and for ensuring the conditions of the site licence are adhered to.

 We have a duty to issue licences to all caravan sites within the district, providing the applicant has valid planning permission.
-The Private Sector Housing Team encourages good standards in park homes caravan sites and responds to complaints about unsatisfactory caravans and sites.
+The Private Sector Housing Team encourages good standards in park home and caravan sites and responds to complaints about unsatisfactory caravans and sites.

-Land being used as a caravan site requires a Caravan Site Licence (but there are some limited exceptions).
+Land being used as a park home or caravan site requires a Caravan Site Licence (there are some limited exceptions).

 Applying for a licence Toggle accordion

 If you think you need to apply for a site licence you should approach the Private Sector Housing Team to discuss your site and arrange for an advisory visit.
 (Contact details for the team are located at the bottom of this page).